Rapides Parish Coliseum: Sports

 The LSUA Generals Men's and Women's basketball teams played their first ever home game in the coliseum on February 16, 2017, against the St. Thomas Celts.
-Peak attendance was reached the Men's game with 2,722 fans.
+Peak attendance was reached in the Men's game with 2,722 fans.
 This was the coliseum's first event held there since its closure for renovations.
-The Men's team defeated St. Thomas 80-75 and the Women's team won 80-50.
+The Men's team defeated St. Thomas 80-75, and the Women's team won 80-50.

-Future Sports

-The coliseum will host the men's and women's Red River Athletic Conference basketball tournament on March 2–4, 2017.
-This will be the first time the RRAC's tournament since going to a single site format in 2001 is played outside the state of Texas.
+The coliseum hosted the men's and women's Red River Athletic Conference basketball tournament on March 2–4, 2017.
+This was the first time the RRAC's tournament, since going to a single site format in 2001, is played outside the state of Texas.
+The Coliseum annually hosts the Red River Athletic Conference basketball tournament, dating back to 2017 and has in previous years hosted the first two rounds of the NAIA Basketball Tournament as well.

 Former sports

 Past sports teams based at the Rapides Coliseum include the Louisiana Rangers, a member of the IPFL, and the Alexandria Warthogs, a member of the WPHL.
-The coliseum also has hosted the Louisiana High School Athletic Association basketball state championships.
+The Coliseum has also hosted the Louisiana High School Athletic Association basketball state championships in the past.